Dhi13man/Percolation/README.md

 ---

-Note: The Interactive Percolation Visualizer, the Java libraries used are provided by the course, and not my own creation.
-The code behind the
+Note: The Interactive Percolation Visualizer, the Java libraries used are provided as materials by the course, courtesy of Princeton, and not my own creation.

-Percolation class and the Percolation statistics calculating class, is my own.
+The code behind the Percolation class and the Percolation statistics calculating class and methods, is my own.